Solanum-basilicus/ehestifter/README.md

-# Ehestifter – Aplicant's Application Tracking Service
+# Ehestifter – Applicant's Application Tracking Service

 Ehestifter is a hobby project to explore **Azure cloud services** and **agentic AI workflows** while building something marginally useful:
 a system that scrapes job offerings, normalizes and enriches them, checks user compatibility, and exposes APIs and a lightweight UI.